 Preparing a tooth for a crown is a two-part procedure.
-Often for one single tooth the first appointment will require an hour.
-The doctor will anesthetize the area; remove any existing filling material or any decay that may be present.
+Often, for one single tooth, the first appointment will require an hour.
+Your doctor will anesthetize the area and then remove any existing filling material or any decay that may be present.
 Once the tooth is cleaned, your doctor will bond into place a core build up.
-The buildup is a very hard, light cured material and provides a solid substructure as a base for a crown.
-The entire periphery of the tooth and core build up is then prepared.
-Typically, there will be three impressions throughout the hour procedure; there will also be breaks in between for the patient.
+The buildup is a very hard, light cured material that provides a solid substructure for the base of a crown.
+The entire periphery of the tooth and the core build-up is then prepared.
+Typically, there will be three impressions taken throughout the hour procedure, and there will also be breaks in between for the patient.
 Once the preparation is finished, you will have a temporary crown placed.
 The temporary crown consists of an acrylic, plastic material and is very durable.
-The second appointment will be 3-4 weeks later and for a single tooth will require a half hour.
-Often patients will not require anesthetic for this visit.
-The temporary crown is removed and the new permanent crown will be tried in and adjusted if necessary.
-The patient and the doctor will discuss aesthetics and feel of new crown and if both are satisfied, the crown will be cemented with permanent cement.
+The second appointment will be 3-4 weeks later, and for a single tooth, will require a half hour.
+Often, patients will not require anesthetic for this visit.
+The temporary crown is removed and the new permanent crown will be placed and adjusted if necessary.
+You and your doctor will discuss aesthetics and feel of the new crown, and if both are satisfied, the crown will be cemented with permanent cement.

-First, a crown will restore function, strength and health to a previously compromised tooth.
-A crown allows you the chance to save your underlying tooth structure when fracture or decay occur.
-Your new crown could last anywhere between 7-10 years or longer; the life expectancy of a crown varies between individuals and is largely based on how people care for their mouth in general.
-Because a crown is all one material and made to be ideal, the aesthetics is always improved.
-A crown allows you the chance to save your underlying tooth structure when fracture or decay occur.
+First, a crown will restore function, strength, and health to a previously compromised tooth.
+A crown gives you the chance to save your underlying tooth structure when fracture or decay occurs.
+Your new crown should last anywhere between 7-10 years or longer; the life expectancy of a crown varies between individuals and is largely based on how people care for their mouth in general.
+Because a crown is all one material and made to be completely lifelike, a tooth’s aesthetics are always improved.

-Preparing a tooth for a crown is considered an irreversible procedure, meaning that tooth is cut away in order to make room for a crown to cover over the existing tooth structure.
-There is usually minimal discomfort following a crown preparation, especially in the areas of the injection site and around the tissue of the tooth that had been worked on.
+Preparing a tooth for a crown is considered an irreversible procedure, meaning that enamel is cut away in order to make room for a crown to cover over the existing tooth structure.
+There is usually minimal discomfort following a crown preparation, especially in the areas of the injection site and around the tissue of the tooth that has been worked on.